flrntdfr/RyefieldSociety.com/_posts/2026-03-06-disturbance.md

 permalink: /news/20260306-01
 ---

-I recently released a new EP titled "Disturbance" which explore darker, more bass-driven sounds than my previous releases.<!--more--><br/>
+I recently released a new EP titled "Disturbance" which explore darker, more bass-driven sounds than my previous releases.<!--more-->

 Although I decided to handle almost everything myself for this release (including mastering and distribution), I had the great pleasure of having Michael It'z contribute a remix and Florent Dufour create the artwork.
 Many thanks to both!

 The release is available on Bandcamp (see below) and [Soundcloud](https://soundcloud.com/ryefield-society/sets/disturbance). <br/>